liangb02/loan_assistant/README.md

 # Loan Helper: Are you able to get money from Lending Club?

 Loan Helper could predict the probability of whether you are able to get a loan from Lending Club.
 At the same time, provide suggestions about how to obtain a higher chance to get the money.
-Try it at: ?????????
+Try it at: http://lh.bingliang.me

 ## Motivations and Goals
 As "the world's largest online marketplace connecting borrowers and investor"<sup>1</sup>, Lending club would evaluate each borrower' credit history, employment length, debt-to-income(dti) ratio, reasons to borrow money other information<sup>1</sup>, in order to determine whether issue the loan or not.
 Surprisingly, there are only around 10% of the load requests issued.
-It is obvious that the loan amount, the potential loaner's employment length and credit history on the decision of Lending Club.
+It is obvious that the loan amount, the potential loaner's employment length and credit history have an impact on the decision of Lending Club.
 However, in this project, I want to dig deeper about Lending Club's criteria when they make the decision of whether to grant a loan.
-In particular, I tried to apply the natural language processing (NLP) in the employment title and/or other sections<sup>5</sup> to find whether any kind of specific languages might affect Lending Club's decision to the loan requests.
-My another goal is to find the favorable words which might increase a potential loaner's chance to get money.
+In particular, I tried to apply the natural language processing (NLP) in the employment title and/or other sections<sup>5</sup> to find whether any kind of specific languages might affect Lending Club's decision.
+Another goal is to find the favorable words which might increase a potential loaner's chance to get money.
 At the same time, to find sensitive words which loaners should avoid.
-Accordingly, based on the loaner's info, I will provide them with suggestions from different perspectives so that the probability of receiving a loan will increase.
+Accordingly, based on the loaner's info, I will provide them with suggestions from different perspectives so that the probability of receiving a loan from Lending Club will increase.
 <br>

 Lending Club Acceptance Rate from 2007 to 2015: